 - The spectacular Sheikh Zayed Grand Mosque holds a host of world records including the world’s largest chandelier and carpet.
 It is the largest mosque in the UAE and can accommodate over 40,000 worshippers.

-- Gold is so much a part of life in the UAE there is even an elaborate ATM in the Emirates Palace hotel that dispenses the precious metal.
+- Gold is so much a part of life in the middle east there is even an elaborate ATM in the Emirates Palace hotel that dispenses the precious metal.

 - There are around 2,500 Dugongs, also known as sea cows, living in the seas around Abu Dhabi, the second largest population on the planet.